Ne-kolay/wishlist/README.md

 **Note**: User interaction features (such as sharing wishlists, following other users, etc.) are currently under development and will be added in future releases.

+## iOS Application

+An initial prototype of the iOS app is available in the repository.
+Please note that the iOS app is still under development, and some features may not be fully implemented or may have bugs.

 ## Technologies Used

 - Java 21